Mohd628/project/README.md

 ### __Acknowledgements__

 Thank you to David Malan and his entire team for helping to make Harvard's CS50 accessible to anyone who wants to learn.

-#### __Easter Egg__

-If you generate an image without entering any information, you'll receive a QR code that points to Rick Astley's "Never Gonna Give You Up".